testcontainers/testcontainers-go/docs/features/creating_container.md

 * `Terminating` - called before the container is terminated
 * `Terminated` - called after the container is terminated

-In the following example, we are going to create a container with a lifecycle callback that will print a message when any of the lifecycle hooks is called:
+In the following example, we are going to create a container using all the lifecycle hooks, all of them printing a message when any of the lifecycle hooks is called:

 <!--codeinclude-->
 [Extending container with life cycle hooks](../../lifecycle_test.go) inside_block:lifecycleHooks